mtxadmin/zabbix/USB Anywhere/README.md

 USB Anywhere is a popular solution to present USB devices, such as crypto keys etc, to servers and PCs via local network<br>
 https://www.digi.com/products/browse/anywhereusb

+Sometimes these devices hang and/or glitch :-) But it is still one of the best USB-via-network solution